 If you are thinking any of the following...
 'Uh oh.
 I forgot to use a condom and I am not ready for a tiny person.'
 'Oops, I missed my pill and am not ready for a tiny person.' *condom splits* 'WHY AREN'T THEY MADE OF STEEL.
 Again, I am not ready for a tiny person,' you might be considering taking the morning after pill.

-Today, Mr N Pisal, consultant gynecologist from London Gynecology, tells us the NTK’s of morning after contraception.
+Today, Mr N Pisal, consultant gynaecologist from London Gynaecology, tells us the NTKs of morning-after contraception.

-What kinds of morning after contraception are available?
+What types of morning after contraception are available?

 "There are three options.